paranjothipj/mirror-match/README.md

 ### 2. Composite Key Matching
 Records are matched between files using: `Basepack + Account`
 - Only matching records are compared
-- Records not found in DeployedFile are flagged as "NOT FOUND in Sheet2"
+- Records not found in DeployedFile are flagged as "NOT FOUND in DeployedFile"

 ### 3. Word-by-Word Matching Algorithm

 #### Core Principle
-**Sheet1 column word count = 100%**
+**ApprovedFile column word count = 100%**

 The matching is based on counting individual words, not character similarity.